TUPM96/xe_tham_do/ros2_ws/src/libs/xtensor/docs/source/related.rst

 A few examples included in the resulting project including

 - A universal function defined from C++
-- A function making use of an algorithm from the STL on a NumPy array
+- A function making use of an algorithm from the STL on a numpy array
 - Unit tests
 - The generation of the HTML documentation with sphinx